etd-INSA-Rennes/insa-cpp-4eii/README.md

 ### 3. Graphic objects

 Objectives :
-* Implement inheritance from an UML diagram
+* Implement inheritance from an UML diagram;
+* Study polymorphism.

+### 4. Game

+Objectives :
+* Propose a solution using inheritance ;
-* Study polymorphism
+* Study polymorphism.